CardioComm Solutions (CVE:EKG) Trading Up 33.3% – Here’s Why

-Shares of CardioComm Solutions, Inc. (CVE:EKG – Get Free Report) traded up 33.3% during mid-day trading on Saturday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-280,645 shares were traded during trading, an increase of 321% from the average session volume of 66,719 shares.
+CardioComm Solutions, Inc. (CVE:EKG – Get Free Report)’s share price rose 33.3% during mid-day trading on Friday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+Approximately 280,645 shares were traded during trading, an increase of 321% from the average daily volume of 66,719 shares.
 The stock had previously closed at C$0.02.

 CardioComm Solutions Price Performance